Gridonyx/gridonyx.github.io/_posts/2021-06-01-subaddressing-in-exchange-online.markdown

 If all is well, you may then disconnect using:
 {% highlight powershell %}
 Disconnect-ExchangeOnline
 {% endhighlight %}

+I recommend setting the execution policy back to the default of Restricted when you're done:
+{% highlight powershell %}
+Set-ExecutionPolicy Restricted
+{% endhighlight %}

 That's all there is to it, the change takes effect immediately so you can begin enjoying the ability to use subaddresses.